Trump denies affair with Stormy Daniels as criminal charges likely

 Trump news – live: Trump says he ‘never had an affair’ with Stormy Daniels ahead of likely criminal charges

-Follow all the latest developments in Trumpworld
+Follow all the latest developments from Trumpworld

 Donald Trump has erupted with anger after reports that he could soon be indicted for his role in paying hush money to adult film star Stormy Daniels during the closing days of the 2016 presidential election.

-According to The New York Times, Mr Trump was recently offered the chance to appear before the New York City grand jury that has been hearing evidence against him.
+According to The New York Times, the former president was recently offered the chance to appear before the New York City grand jury that has been hearing evidence against him.

 Writing on Truth Social, Mr Trump said: “I did absolutely nothing wrong, I never had an affair with Stormy Daniels, nor would I have wanted to have an affair with Stormy Daniels.
 This is a political Witch-Hunt, trying to take down the leading candidate, by far, in the Republican Party.”